C-EO/MusicBot/.gitea/pull_request_template.md

 ## Please describe the changes this PR makes and why it should be merged:

-I have recently just edited one, two, or more---`(You can state the file names here or choose to leave the statement the way it is and just state the file names in the next statement.)` of the files within the Imperial Bot - Music project.
+I have recently just edited one, two, or more---`(You can state the file names here or choose to leave the statement the way it is and just state the file names in the next statement.)` of the files within the Music Bot project.
 I thought my changes may help you guys a lot, so I jumped right into the coding.

 Some of the changes I made were *(adding, changing/altering, deleting---choose whichever fits what you carried out)*: `adding output errors to file 1`, `deleting useless packages in file 2`, and ` changing how file 3 will be executed`.